 To apply you must be a currently-enrolled, degree-seeking undergraduate UW-Eau Claire student.
 You must be in good academic standing and have a minimum cumulative GPA of 2.8.
-You must maintain full-time enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
+You must maintain enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
 You may apply as a freshman but must have sophomore standing when the program begins.
 Classes are in English.
 No previous study of Korean language required.

 COURSES/ COURSE EQUIVALENCIES